\"Writing.Com

 Not everyone on board was scared.
 A few among them had been expecting this for a while now.
 One such was a young agent named Joseph Winchester.
 Though young, this was not his first rodeo.
 Joe had been an informant to the Pinkerton agency as a young man.
 His father ran a bar in Chicago.
 His family lived upstairs, and young Joe would help by cleaning the floors or tables as needed.
 Most patrons of the bar ignored Joe.
 He used this to his advantage and eavesdropped on every conversation he could.
 Joe could easily remember the names dates and many details of the things he had heard.
 Upon hearing one such conversation, Joe headed to the Pinkerton Agency with the information and a plan.

 Finding the offices of the Pinkerton National Detective Agency was not difficult for him at all.
-For some time now Alan Pinkerton has been a local celebrity and national hero.
+Alan Pinkerton has been a local celebrity and national hero for some time.
 People knew him and either loved or loathed the man, there were few in the middle here.
 Several of his agents had been patrons at his father's tavern on more than one occasion, and it was one of these agents he now looked for.

-He inquired about the location of Agents Roberts and Freeman with the receptionist at the front desk.
-Joe told the secretary what he had been up to and asked to see one of the agents to discuss what he had heard.
+He inquired about the location of agents Roberts and Freeman with the front desk receptionist before telling her what he had been up to and asked to see one of the agents to discuss what he had heard.
 Not long after, Agent Freeman appeared and took Joe to his office.
 The agent listened attentively, scribbling notes before excusing himself and leaving Joe alone in the office.
 Joe sat nervously as he waited for him to return.
 It seemed like an eternity but lasted no more than a few minutes.
 Freeman soon returned and asked Joe to recount his story again.

 "Sure thing," Joe replied., fighting a nervous queasiness.
 "While cleaning up around my dad's tavern, I overheard a man called Red and another referred to as Slim planning to hit the First National Bank next Friday."